e3prom/rVRRPd/README.md

    * Is configured without authentication (auth type 0).
 * Has a static defaut route configured with a next-hop of `10.240.0.254`.

-Finally run the binary executable `main` you just built using the command-line parameter `-m1`, to enter the `virtual router` operating mode:
+Finally run the binary executable `main` you just built using the command-line parameter `-m1`, to enter the `Virtual Router (foreground)` operating mode:
 ```
 $ sudo target/release/main -m1
 Starting rVRRPd
 [...]
 ```

 Your virtual router will now listen for VRRPv2 packets and will take the Master or Backup role when necessary.
-If the router own the virtual ip address, it will automatically take the Master role with a priority of 255.
+If the router own the virtual IP address, it will automatically take the Master role with a priority of 255.

 # Support
 If you are experiencing any stability, security or interoperability problems, feel free to open a [new issue](https://github.com/e3prom/rVRRPd/issues/new).
 Please provide a full backtrace in case the daemon panics or crashes.